marcfehling/hpbox/README.md

-To generate a makefile for this code using CMake, create a build directory to your liking and type the following command into the terminal from the build directory
+To generate a makefile for this code using CMake, create a build directory to your liking and type the following command into the terminal from the build directory:

 	cmake /path/to/hpbox -DDEAL_II_DIR=/path/to/deal.II